lolDrev/.github/profile/README.md

 ## Hi there 👋
 Drev is an organization behind DrevilYT and Drev itself.
 We have made tons of open source projects and repositories.
-Our team members include DrevilYT, Lorep, Ipsum and Idor.
+Our team members include DrevilYT.